 The exciting thing about MicroLED is that it is also an emissive display, but unlike OLED, it doesn’t rely on organic compounds to make light.
 In theory, MicroLED displays should offer perfect blacks, excellent color, and near-perfect off-angle viewing, just like OLED, but they should also be even brighter, very slim, immune to burn-in, and, in the long run, less expensive to make than OLED.

-In addition to promising stellar picture performance, Samsung’s MicroLED TVs are based on a modular system, allowing users to customize the size the of their screen, with the potential to grow it in the future.
+In addition to promising stellar picture performance, Samsung’s MicroLED TVs are based on a modular system, allowing users to customize the size of their screen, with the potential to grow it in the future.
 For now, since this is a brand-new technology, Samsung is only offering a MicroLED TV in a huge, 146-inch package.
-But, as has always been with massive first-time introductions, the tech in the TV will trickle down to smaller and less expensive TVs over the next few years.
+But, as has always been the case with new innovations, the tech in the TV will trickle down to smaller and less expensive TVs over the next few years.

 Samsung isn’t the only company looking into MicroLED.
 Reports began to surface in 2017 that Apple was experimenting with its own displays using the technology, but it seems that the company has an entirely different use case in mind.
-Recent reports indicate that instead of massive displays, Apple plans to use MicroLED for tiny screens, like the one used in the Apple Watch.
+Recent reports have indicated that instead of massive displays, Apple plans to use MicroLED for tiny screens, like those inside iPhones, or possibly even the Apple Watch.
 While it has yet to be confirmed by the company, sources say that Apple has produced a prototype watch with a MicroLED display, and we could see models using the technology on sale within a few years.

 Rich Shibley/Digital Trends

-Whether Samsung can get MicroLED scaled down to 55-inch and 65-inch screen sizes and smooth it out soon enough to take a bite out of the premium TV sales share LG is enjoying with OLED right now is another matter entirely.
+Whether Samsung can get MicroLED scaled to 55-inch and 65-inch screen sizes and smooth it out soon enough to take a bite out of the premium TV sales share LG is enjoying with OLED right now remains to be seen.

-We might not have to wait too long to find out.
-In July 2018, the president of Samsung’s visual display business Han Jong-hee said that the company would begin mass-producing MicroLED displays in September 2018, and would begin selling MicroLED TVs aimed at the home luxury market in 2019.
-This would make it seem that the company is ironing out the issues we mentioned above, but we won’t be able to say for sure until we see these newer panels for ourselves.
+We might not have to wait too long to find out, though.
+In July 2018, the president of Samsung’s visual display business, Han Jong-hee, said that the company would begin mass-producing MicroLED displays in September 2018, and would begin selling MicroLED TVs aimed at the home luxury market in 2019.
+A report from FlatPanelsHD in September 2018 also claimed Samsung may be working on a 75-inch display to show off at CES 2019, so the company may well be ironing out the issues we mentioned above, but we won’t be able to say for sure until we see these newer panels for ourselves.

-Expect to see much more coverage on MicroLED from Digital Trends in the future, including an even more comprehensive look at MicroLED versus OLED TVs.
+Expect to see much more coverage on MicroLED from Digital Trends in the future as the story continues to unfold.